 Inhale and focus on how you can help

-When you serve an audience, you focus on how you can use your natural abilities, strengths, and knowledge to help people.
+When you serve an audience, you focus on how your natural abilities, strengths, and knowledge can help people.

 Listening to your audience’s problems gives you direction.
 You don’t aimlessly create content.
 You recognize what people need help with and then make yourself useful.